RespiraWorks/Ventilator/2_Research_&_Development/Project-Venturi/README.md

 This version inserts within 5/8" ID tubing, though can also be used with 16mm ID tubing.
 You can use a zip tie or hose clamp to improve the seal.

-The flow sensor we are using has 2.5 mm or 3/32" barbs, which is too small for 1/8" tubing, therefore this model has #10-32 tapped holes for [this mcmaster part](https://www.mcmaster.com/5463k33).

-You will also need a 10-32 tap to clean the threads.
-You do not need a bottoming tap, there is enough depth in the holes and the threads are short.

 The plan is for [beta](/../../4_Manufacturing_Design/Beta_Build_Instructions/README.md) to use 3/4"ID tubing throughout.
 The venturi will most likely be redesigned to have barbs that fit 3/4"ID tubing directly.

 There is an arrow printed onto the body to indicate the direction of flow.